 Theme Naming: All the Deadly Six have names that start with 'Z': Zavok (Red), Zazz (Magenta), Zeena (Green), Zik (Blue), Zomom (Yellow), and Zor (White).
 They are also a member of a race called the Zeti.

 First, he recklessly charges in and kicks the Cacophonic Conch out of Eggman's hands, completely ignoring Tails' warnings to stay back and not even caring about what it does.
-As it turns out, said conch was a Restraining Bolt Eggman was using to control the Deadly Six, and Sonic's impulsiveness leaves him to contend with a far more powerful and dangerous evil than Eggman.
+As it turns out, said conch was a Restraining Bolt Eggman was using to control the Deadly Six, and Sonic's impulsiveness allows the Deadly Six to turn on Eggman and usurp his plans and operations.